4d/docs/docsPostProcessed/Project/compiler.md

 ### Check Syntax

 The **Check Syntax** button starts the execution of the syntax-checking phase.
-At the end of checking, any errors detected are listed in the information area.
+At the end of the checking process, any errors detected are listed in the information area.
 You can double–click on an error line in order to display the corresponding method.

 Syntax checking can also be launched directly using the **Check Syntax** command associated with the **Compiler** toolbar button.
 This option is the only one available if you do not have a suitable license to allow the compilation of applications.

 ### Generate Typing

 The **Generate Typing** button creates or updates typing compiler methods.
 Compiler methods are project methods that group together all the variable and array typing declarations (process and interprocess), as well as the method parameters.
-These methods, when they exist, are used directly by the compiler during code compilation, which accelerates compilation.
-If these methods already exist, their contents are updated.
+These methods, when they exist, are used directly by the compiler during code compilation, resulting in faster compilation times.

-The name of these methods must mandatorily begin with `Compiler_`.
+The name of these methods must begin with `Compiler_`.
 You can set the default name for each of the 5 compiler methods in the [compiler settings window](#compiler-methods-for).
 The compiler methods that are generated and maintained by 4D automatically have the `Invisible` attribute:

 ![](assets/en/Project/compilerWin3.png)